gingerbeardman/Disable-Image-Smoothing.safariextension/README.md

 Images that have been affected have a thick red bottom border.

 # Why?
-So you can zoom into a page using the `Cmd +/-` browser shortcuts and be able to see the image in all its chunky pixel glory.
+So you can zoom in using the `Cmd +/-` browser shortcuts and be able to see the image in all its chunky pixel glory.

 # What do modified images look like?
 ![Zoomed image with red bottom border](screen-shot.png)